puneet166/Payatu-problem-Statement/README.md

   Make sure uploded file by the admin is docx file only.

-* Login and registeration of User. before generate the template user must be login first.
+* Login and registeration of User.
+Before generate the template user must be login first.
-* how to signup normal user?
+* How to signup normal user?
- 1. go to home page
+ 1. Go to home page
  2. Click on registeration button and fill the form.
- 3. after sucessfully register you redirect on login page and login by username or password.
+ 3. After sucessfully register you redirect on login page and login by username or password.

 Note- All generated file save into media folder of your project directory.

 <a name="desc1"></a>
 ## How to use the project and prerequisite for running the project in the local machine.
-1. open command promt.
+1. Open command promt.
-2. go to your project clone directory.
+2. Go to your project clone directory.
 3. Run the command is-``` docker-composer build ```.
 4. After run sucessfully without error run one more command of docker-composer that is ``` docker-composer up```.
 5. Then open your brower and go to on this link - localhost:8000.
-6. congrate your project is read to use .
+6. Congrate your project is read to use .